-How to Get the Best Auto Loan
+How to Get the Best Car Loan

-For a successful auto purchase, you will need to choose a suitable car, negotiate a good price, and fund the purchase in the most affordable way.
-If you're going to borrow money for your purchase, the loan you choose is extremely important.
+For a successful auto purchase, you'll need to choose a suitable car, negotiate a good price, and, perhaps most importantly, fund the purchase in the most affordable way.
+Unless you have a substantial amount of savings and can pay for a car in cash, you’ll probably need to borrow money.

-An auto loan helps you buy a car that costs more than you can afford with cash.
-Unless you have a substantial amount of savings to pay for a car all at once, you’ll probably need to borrow money and pay off your vehicle by making monthly payments.
-If you borrow wisely, you can enjoy two important benefits:
+A car loan helps you buy a car that costs more than you can afford with cash.
+You'll generally pay off your vehicle over time by making monthly payments.
+If you borrow wisely, you'll enjoy two key benefits: